Trust is a prerequisite for any transaction.

 Trust is a measure in of the belief in the honesty, fairness and benevolence of another party, and most importantly, in our belief that it will be reciprocated.
 In other words, trusting and being trusted in return gives us a chemical feel good rush.

-The last few minutes of the recording were mostly me talking about other brands that demonstrate trust including Fair Finance, a company that offers disenfranchised people loans at reasonable interest rates because they believe that most people want to pay back what they borrow and when lending is designed to make this easy, very few people default (unlike Wonga which is designed to create more debt).
+Brands that demonstrate trust include Fair Finance, a company that offers disenfranchised people loans at reasonable interest rates because they believe that most people want to pay back what they borrow.
+When lending is designed to make this easy, very few people default (unlike Wonga which is designed to create more debt).

-The other company I mentioned is Patagonia, the outdoor clothing company that has always delivered on its promise to produce clothing that won’t wear out and to use materials that are kind to the environment.
+Patagonia, the outdoor clothing company has always delivered on its promise to produce clothing that won’t wear out and to use materials that are kind to the environment.
 This has resulted in a healthy re-sale of items and Patagonia, rather than trying to suppress this and encourage people to buy new, has opened a store on E-bay with the sole purpose of making it easy for customers to re-sell their goods, further building on the trust that people have in the brand.

 When a brand is trusted people pay more, come back and tell others.